-At least one week before the proposal defense (earlier if requested by the chair and committee), the student must provide the final proposal draft to the committee.
+At least two weeks before the proposal defense (earlier if requested by the chair and committee), the student must provide the final proposal draft to the committee.
 Students should confirm the date, time and location with committee members.
-If a committee member is unavailable, the meeting must be rescheduled.
+If a committee member is unavailable, the proposal defense must be rescheduled.

-Students are encouraged to hold a small "dress rehearsal" of their defense presentation with peers and the program director in order to receive feedback in advance of the actual proposal defense.
+Students are encouraged to hold a small "dress rehearsal" of their defense presentation with peers, mentor, and/or program director in order to receive feedback in advance of the actual proposal defense.
+It is especially critical to practice for timing, keeping the presentation within the 40 minute limit.